 - First of all: travel less often but travel consciously.
 Do not rush from lodge to lodge and try to tick off the Big 5 in a world record speed.
-Instead take to time to discover every aspect of the country by slow travel.
+Instead, take to time to discover every aspect of the country by slow traveling.
 Travel with all your senses, make it meaningful and memorable.
 And realize that you are at one of the most magical places on earth!

-Discover our 5 Insider tips to ensure you will have a safari of a lifetime!
+Discover our 5 Insider tips to ensure you will have a safari of a lifetime

 - Pack light; you usually can do with much less than you think.
 Consult our Safari Packing List for practical tips so you can travel comfortably during your safari in Tanzania.